-Our audit was conducted for the purpose of forming opinion on the financial statements that collectively comprise the District's basic financial statements.
-The introductory section on pages i through xii, and statistical section on pages 55 through 68, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
+The introductory section on pages i through xvii, and statistical section on pages 64 through 78, are presented for purposes of additional analysis and are not a required part of the basic financial statements.